Game Over, Charles

-"Game Over, Charles" is the tenth episode of the sixth season of the ABC Family mystery drama series Pretty Little Liars, serving as the mid-season finale.
+"Game Over, Charles" is the tenth episode of the sixth season of the ABC Family mystery drama television series Pretty Little Liars, serving as the mid-season finale.
 It is the 130th episode, overall, originally airing on August 11, 2015, on ABC Family.
 It was written and directed by showrunner I. Marlene King.
 ABC Family promoted the finale with the slogan "#facetoface", which served as an indication that the mysterious villain "A" would be revealed in the mid-season finale.

 In the episode, Alison, Aria, Emily, Hanna, Spencer and Mona finally uncover the true identity of "A," who turns out to be CeCe Drake, and they learn why she has been tormenting them.
 In addition, the episode includes a time jump, as the Liars return to Rosewood after being away for five years.

 "Game Over, Charles" was watched by 3.09 million viewers and garnered a 1.4 rating, making it the most-watched episode of the sixth season, and the most-watched episode since the fourth season finale 'A' Is for Answers," up from the previous episode.